kesla/level-benchmarks/readme.md

 ## Kudos

-This is based upon the tests in [levelup](https://www.npmjs.org/package/levelup).
+This is based upon the tests in [levelup](https://www.npmjs.org/package/levelup), but extended with more tests.

 ## Installation